-Junior/Youth A World Cup:
+Junior World Cup / Continental Cup:

-- At least one day with a training session of at least two runs must be offered before the official training. - 2.2 If it is known in advance that there is not enough time for this paid training (as in the case of the Dreibahnen-Tournee) then the event organizers of the FIL competition must provide a minimum of 3 training days.
+- At least two (2) days with a training session of at least three (3) runs must be offered before the official training. - 2.2 If it is known in advance that there is not enough time for this paid training (as in the case of the Dreibahnen-Tournee) then the event organizers of the FIL competition must provide a minimum of 3 training days.